Akinyele Umoja: Career in education

 Umoja has varied experiences as an educator.
-He has taught in secondary schools, alternative schools, and colleges and universities, as well as developed Afrikan-centered curriculum for public schools and community-education programs.
+He has taught in secondary schools, alternative schools, and colleges and universities, as well as developed African-centered curriculum for public schools and community-education programs.
 In the late 1980s, he taught social studies in Atlanta's public schools, where he also taught African-American history from 1986 until 1991 at the Atlanta Metropolitan College.
 In the early 1990s, he began teaching in the history department of Clark Atlanta University, where he lectured until 1996.
 He then became a professor at the Department of African American Studies at Georgia State University (GSU), and is also department chair.

 Writing and recent appearances

 Umoja's writing has been featured in scholarly publications as The Journal of Black Studies, New Political Science, The International Journal of Africana Studies, Black Scholar, Radical History Review and Socialism and Democracy.
-Umoja was one of the contributors to Blackwell Companion on African American History, The Black Panther Party Reconsidered, Liberation, Imagination, and the Black Panther Party, and Malcolm X: A Historical Reader.
+Umoja was one of the contributors to the Blackwell Companion on African American History, The Black Panther Party Reconsidered, Liberation, Imagination, and the Black Panther Party (edited by Kathleen Cleaver, and Malcolm X: A Historical Reader.

-In April 2013, New York University Press published Umoja's first single-authored book, which was titled We Will Shoot Back: Armed Resistance in the Mississippi Freedom Movement.
+In April 2013, New York University Press published Umoja's first single-authored book, We Will Shoot Back: Armed Resistance in the Mississippi Freedom Movement.
 A review in The Clarion-Ledger in 2015 described the book as following "confrontations in communities across the state through the end of the 1970s, demonstrating how black Mississippians were ultimately able to overcome intimidation by mainstream society, defeat legal segregation, and claim a measure of political control of their state."
 He was honored for the book in 2014 in Oakland.

 Umoja has been a contributor to commercial and popular documentaries on black history.
 Umoja was a featured commentator on the American Gangster episode "Dr. Mutulu Shakur", which aired on November 8, 2008.
 He appeared in Bastards of the Party (2006) and Freedom Archives’ Cointelpro 101 (2010).

 In recent years, he supported movements in Guyana and Haiti, and, in August 2010, he led a Black August delegation of the Malcolm X Grassroots Movement to Haiti to investigate conditions after a recent earthquake.
 In 2013, he lectured in Mississippi on the 1965 boycott by black citizens.
 In 2014, he offered tribute to his late friend, Chokwe Lumumba, at the mayor's funeral in Jackson, Mississippi.